iBreaker/vimrc/README.zh-cn.md

     sh <(curl https://coding.net/u/breaker/p/vimrc/git/raw/master/bootstrap.sh -L)
 ```

-### 安装依赖

-#### 安装 [Vim]

-After the installation of Vim you must add a new directory to your environment variables path to make it work with the script installation of Breaker.

-Open Vim and write the following command, it will show the installed directory:

-    :echo $VIMRUNTIME
-    C:\Program Files (X86)\Vim\vim74

-Then you need to add it to your environment variable path.
-After that try execute `vim` within command prompt (press Win-R, type `cmd`, press Enter) and you’ll see the default vim page.

-#### Install [msysgit]

-After installation try running `git --version` within _command prompt_ (press Win-R,  type `cmd`, press Enter) to make sure all good:

-    C:\> git --version
-    git version 1.7.4.msysgit.0

-#### Setup [Curl]
-_Instructions blatently copied from vundle readme_
-Installing Curl on Windows is easy as [Curl] is bundled with [msysgit]!
-But before it can be used with [Vundle] it's required make `curl` run in _command prompt_.
-The easiest way is to create `curl.cmd` with [this content](https://gist.github.com/912993)

-    @rem Do not use "echo off" to not affect any child calls.
-    @setlocal

-    @rem Get the abolute path to the parent directory, which is assumed to be the
-    @rem Git installation root.
-    @for /F "delims=" %%I in ("%~dp0..") do @set git_install_root=%%~fI
-    @set PATH=%git_install_root%\bin;%git_install_root%\mingw\bin;%PATH%

-    @if not exist "%HOME%" @set HOME=%HOMEDRIVE%%HOMEPATH%
-    @if not exist "%HOME%" @set HOME=%USERPROFILE%

-    @curl.exe %*

-And copy it to `C:\Program Files\Git\cmd\curl.cmd`, assuming [msysgit] was installed to `c:\Program Files\Git`

-to verify all good, run:

-    C:\> curl --version
-    curl 7.21.1 (i686-pc-mingw32) libcurl/7.21.1 OpenSSL/0.9.8k zlib/1.2.3
-    Protocols: dict file ftp ftps http https imap imaps ldap ldaps pop3 pop3s rtsp smtp smtps telnet tftp
-    Features: Largefile NTLM SSL SSPI libz

-#### Installing Breaekr-vim on Windows

-The easiest way is to download and run the Breaker-vim-windows-install.cmd file.
-Remember to run this file in **Administrator Mode** if you want the symlinks to be created successfully.

 ## Updating to the latest version
 The simpliest (and safest) way to update is to simply rerun the installer.
 It will completely and non destructively upgrade to the latest version.